 For construction firms, continuous improvement is key to increasing productivity.
 The Dodge study highlighted some of the leading causes of productivity loss in construction.
 With these pain points in mind, companies can begin to craft a winning digital strategy to improve efficiency where it matters the most.

-With this in mind, we’ve also reviewed some of the most innovative research on construction productivity and highlighted the best ways to set your projects and company up for success starting in 2020.
+With this in mind, we’ve also reviewed some of the most innovative research on construction productivity and highlighted the best ways to set your projects and company up for success.

 Chances are, your projects still rely on many (if not a handful) of manual processes that create unnecessary administrative work and are prone to error.
 Even if you’ve made significant steps to remove antiqued systems like paper, many companies are still heavily utilizing non-connected tools like Excel and sending documents back and forth through email attachments.
 Beyond wasting time, even companies like Fannie Mae know that “honest” mistakes from a manual system like Excel can result in millions and even billions of dollars lost.
 While stakes at your company may not be as high, if you’re not utilizing automation to control mistakes, you could still lose out on valuable time and profits.